- Is HR delivering the value add required to CX? Are we doing enough? Any opportunities for adding greater value?

 Talent shortages are commonly reported as one of the greatest inhibitors to business growth, with CEOs and senior leaders increasingly concerned with their organisational proficiency in meeting their talent needs.
-An insufficient leadership pipeline is a constant talking point amongst these management teams, even though the solution can be right under the eyes.
+An insufficient leadership pipeline is a constant talking point amongst these management teams, even though the solution can be right under their eyes.

 This need for leaders will remain pervasive and each year billions of euros are spent on developing leadership capabilities.
 However, study after study indicates limited satisfaction and confidence with the quality and availability of the next cadre of leaders.